 The Powerful Nutritional Benefits Found in Cranberries

 In addition to the antibacterial sugar mannose, cranberries also contain significant amounts of vitamin C, which is important for the healing of the lining of the urinary tract.
-The chemical compounds called proanthocyanidins found in cranberry have been shown to have positive effects on healthy cell growth in preliminary laboratory testing.
-More studies are needed to determine if cranberry will be clinically useful such purposes.
+Cranberries contain proanthocyanidins that may support healthy cell growth.
+Preliminary laboratory research has demonstrated these potential effects.
+Researchers need more studies to determine whether these findings translate into clinical benefits.

 The Great Debate: Concentrated Cranberry Supplement vs Cranberry Cocktails